kokke/tiny-MQTT-c/README.md

 Compile and try by running

-> gcc client.c mqtt.c client_main.c -Wall -Wextra
+> gcc client.c mqtt.c client_test.c -Wall -Wextra
 > ./a.out &
 > ./a.out pub